mkirwa/CYBOLC/CCTC/Security/Operation_Dry_Run.md

         3 	    Obo4GURRnccyrf 	            $user3
         4 	    anotherpassword4THEages 	$Lroth

 Step 12.
 We have password= ncnffjbeqlCn$$jbeq username= $Aaron.
 Let's ssh to .172 with this information

 Step 13.
 Let's create a local tunnel to .172 and use Aaron's credentials

 student@lin-ops:~$ ssh user2@10.50.29.144 -L 43434:192.168.28.172:22
-student@lin-ops:~$ ssh Aaron@localhost -p 43434
+student@lin-ops:~$ `ssh Aaron@127.0.0.1 -p 43434` if Aaron woudn't have worked then I'd try user2, user3 and Lroth with the respective passwords

 convert ncnffjbeqlCn$$jbeq to ROTH13 using https://rot13.com/ gives the password as apasswordyPa$$word

 ### 2. BestWebApp ###

+TODO: Review notes for this guy.

 #### Perform Reconnaissance  ####